UNGlobalPlatform/twitter-dash/README.md

 ## Dashboard
-Use the following URL to access the dashboard. http://hostname:8983/solr/banana/src/index.html#/dashboard You will have a timeline of tweets in the dashboard.
-The dashboard is highly configurable, have a play.
+Use the following URL to access the dashboard. http://hostname:8983/solr/banana/src/index.html#/dashboard

+You will have a timeline of tweets in the dashboard.
+The dashboard is highly configurable, so have a play.

 ## Contributing